-Now that you have your repository cloned, it's time to start doing some modifications.
-Using a simple text editor you can create or modify any file in the volttron directory.
-After making a modification or creating a file it is time to move it to the stage for review before committing to the local repository.
-For this example let's assume we have made a change to README.md in the root of the volttron directory and added a new file called foo.py.
-To get those files in the staging area (preparing for committing to the local repository) we would execute the following commands:
+Now that you have your repository cloned it's time to start doing some modifications.
+Using a simple text editor you can create or modify any file under the volttron directory.
+After making a modification or an creating a file it is time to move it to the stage for review before committing to the local repository.
+For this example let's assume we have made a change to README.md in the root of the volttron directory and add a new file called foo.py.
+To get those files on the stage (preparing for committing to the local repository) we would execute the following commands git status

 '''

 git add foo.py

 git add README.md

 Alternatively in one command

 git add foo.py README.md

 '''

-After adding the files to the stage you can review the staged files by executing:
+After adding the files to the stage you can review the staged files by executing git commit -m "Added new foo.py and updated copyright of README.md"